cme212/course/notes/lecture-06/specifications.md

  * @return The size of a
 ```
 when read in plain text and in formatted documentation.

+*Note*: Older versions of Doxygen used command `@a` to change the font of the following word
+to italics.
+Since newer versions of Doxygen support markdown syntax, it is recommended to
+use `_ ... _` instead of `@a ...` to italicise text.

 To refer to values that change during the operation of the method we use `old X` and `new X`.
 Here, `old X` (where `X` may be a parameter, global variable, member variable, etc) refers to the value of `X` at the point of call, before the function executes, while `new X` refers to the value of `X` at the point of return, immediately after the function executes.
 For instance, postconditions will often define `new X` in terms of `old X`.